Staff

 Phone Ext.
 122

-Bethany Ferguson joined our team in the spring of 2022 as the Club's Development & Grants Coordinator.
+Bethany Ferguson joined our team in the spring of 2022 as the Club's Development & Grants Coordinator, and has since taken over as Director of Marketing in March of 2025.
 Bethany attended the University of Wisconsin - Stevens Point, where she graduated with a bachelor's degree in Professional Communication.
 While at UWSP, Bethany was a PR/Marketing Intern with the Boys & Girls Club of Portage County, where she first developed a passion for the BGC mission.
 In her free time, Bethany loves to read, travel, be outdoors and work on crafty things.

 What do you love most about your job?